Free Trial

 Amazon.com logo with Retail/Wholesale background

-Wendell David Associates Inc. lessened its stake in shares of Amazon.com, Inc. (NASDAQ:AMZN - Free Report) by 2.8% during the 1st quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
-The firm owned 40,189 shares of the e-commerce giant's stock after selling 1,160 shares during the period.
-Wendell David Associates Inc.'s holdings in Amazon.com were worth $7,646,000 as of its most recent filing with the Securities & Exchange Commission.
+Wendell David Associates Inc. trimmed its position in Amazon.com, Inc. (NASDAQ:AMZN - Free Report) by 2.8% during the 1st quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
+The fund owned 40,189 shares of the e-commerce giant's stock after selling 1,160 shares during the period.
+Wendell David Associates Inc.'s holdings in Amazon.com were worth $7,646,000 at the end of the most recent reporting period.

 Wall Street Analysts Forecast Growth